Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Ford being a large family car and the Volkswagen representing luxury car vehicle class.
 The first one has a Mazda-engineered powertrain under the hood, a 4-cylinder, 16-valves 187hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 218hp engine designed by Volkswagen.

 SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
+That aside, let's consider some other aspects which affect safety.
 The second vehicle is a luxury car and that gives it a marginal advantage over the large family car competitor, at least that's what statistics show.
-Furthermore, when it comes to weight, a factor that most people underestimate, the German car offers a marginal difference of 6% more metal.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a marginal difference of 6% more metal.

 Performance & Fuel economyVolkswagen is undoubtly more agile, reaching 100km/h in 1.6 seconds less than its competitor.
 In addition to that it accelerates all the way to 222 kilometers per hour, 35km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the German car, averaging around 1.2 liters of fuel per 100 kilometers (235 mpg), in combined cycle.
 That's 267% difference compared to the American car!